6892-2019/ncl-simulator/README.md

 ### Run locally

-Download it and open the `mindcraft.html` with an browser.
+Download it and open the `mindcraft.html` file with an browser.
 After downloading the code you won't need internet access.

 ### License

 The source code is under the MIT license.
-See the `LICENSE.md` file.
+See the `LICENSE.md` file. https://opensource.org/licenses/mit-license.html

 The source code is a fork of another project under the same license.
 Fork: https://github.com/cjrd/directed-graph-creator

-The current git repository includes files that aren't covered by this license and belongs to other projects.
+The current git repository also includes files that aren't covered by this license and belong to other projects.
 You can find them under the `external/` folder.

-To their authors and contributors, thanks.
+To the authors and contributors of those projects, thanks.

 Until my knowledge, these are their respective licenses: